wandersonwhcr/k8s-examples/kyverno/README.md

 This example shows how to use Kyverno, a policy engine to validate, mutate and generate resources on Kubernetes.

-Basically, this example installs policies over `app-example` namespace, to generate a configmap automatically with database configuration, to validate if pod containers use image tags different from latest and if environment variables use only uppercase and underscore characteres, and to mutate pods adding a label describing the environment.
+Basically, this example installs cluster policies over `app-example` namespace, to generate a configmap automatically with database configuration, to validate if pod containers use image tags different from latest and if environment variables use only uppercase and underscore chars, and to mutate pods adding a label describing the environment.

 ```
 k3d cluster create \